Frequently Asked Questions

 My horse cribs.
 Will you accept cribbers?

 Any horse that cribs must wear a cribbing collar at all times.
-We also prefer that cribbers select our regular board with attached runs option so that they can receive plenty of turnout.
+We also prefer that cribbers are on our full care board.

 I just rescued an underweight horse.
 Will you help me fatten him up?

 Yes, as long as your horse has all of his shots and is healthy, we will gladly accept him and work with you to put weight on him.
-However, we will ask you to help us out by providing extra hay and/or supplements such as Nutrena Empower to help the horse gain weight along with the top quality feed that we will provide.
+However, we will ask you to help us out by providing extra hay and/or supplements such as Nutrena Empower, beet pulp, timothy pellets, etc. to help the horse gain weight along with the top quality feed that we will provide.

 I like for my horse to eat his hay out of a hay net.
 Will you put his hay in a hay net?

-No, we have hay barrels in every stall for feeding hay.
+No, we have hay barrels or racks in every stall for feeding hay.

 Can I drop my child off at the barn to ride his/her horse and come back later?